Facebook

 Actinic Keratosis Treatment and Detection

-Keratosis can be detected clinically by a dermatoscopy or by using a Wood's lamp.
-A Wood's lamp is used to illuminate the lesion with ultraviolet light, which causes it to fluoresce bright green if it contains high levels of porphyrins from neutrophils.
+Keratosis can be detected clinically by a dermatoscopy or using a Wood's lamp.
+A Wood lamp is used to illuminate the lesion with ultraviolet light, which causes it to fluoresce bright green if it contains high levels of porphyrins from neutrophils.

 Actinic Keratosis, Aks, Actinic Keratosis Treatment , Actinic Keratosis SymptomsDermatoscopy is a non-invasive method of detecting the lesion by taking digital pictures, which are examined more closely on a computer screen by a dermatologist or other specialist.
 It is considered to be the best method for detecting actinic keratoses.

-In order to better identify the location, a dermatologist may perform a skin biopsy on visible lesions to obtain a more accurate diagnosis.
+To better identify the location, a dermatologist may perform a skin biopsy on visible lesions for a more accurate diagnosis.

 The treatment will depend on the severity of the condition.
 For most cases of actinic keratoses, topical treatments are sufficient in treating single lesions that don't cause discomfort or pain.